 Whether you use sanitary pads, menstrual cups, tampons or period panties, you'll need to work out what's best for your comfort and needs.

-Today, on Menstrual Hygiene Day, London's mayor Sadiq Khan announced that he was making plans to eradicate period poverty.
+On Menstrual Hygiene Day, London's mayor Sadiq Khan announced that he was making plans to eradicate period poverty.
 In a Vogue article, detailing how his team carried out research around menstruation, they found that "17 percent of of women aged 16 - 24 admitted that there have been times when they have not been able to afford appropriate menstrual products".

 Following that he released a statement saying, "It is hard to believe that young women and girls in the capital are experiencing this type of poverty."